riazmd3/Project-Drop-Cars-Backend/app/docs/DRIVER_API_DOCUMENTATION.md

 **Business Rules for Pending Orders:**
 1. **Orders not in assignment table**: Orders that have never been assigned to any vehicle owner
-2. **Orders with cancelled assignments**: Orders that were previously assigned but the assignment status is "CANCELLED"
+2. **Orders with cancelled assignments**: Orders that were previously assigned but the latest assignment status is "CANCELLED"
 3. **Exclude cancelled orders**: Orders with trip_status "CANCELLED" are not returned
+4. **Latest assignment comparison**: For each order, compares with the most recent assignment record (ordered by created_at)

 **Order Status Values:**
 - `trip_status`: PENDING, CONFIRMED, IN_PROGRESS, COMPLETED, CANCELLED